turingschool/curriculum/source/topics/spree/navigating_spree.markdown

 ## On Gems and Bundler

-Let's discuss a few key points that you should understand:
+Let's discuss a few key points that you should understand about how Spree is constructed:

 ### Background on Ruby Gems